 The Hon.
 Edward Goff Penny rose from the position of reporter at the Montreal Herald in the late 1800s to editor and publisher.
 He was the first president of the Parliamentary Press Gallery in Ottawa and in 1874 became the first newspaper reporter to be appointed to the Senate.

 In keeping with the terms of the bequest, the annual awards offer cash prizes to two individuals working or writing for daily newspapers in two circulation classes: under 25000 and 25000 and over.
-Prize money is $1500 for each class.
-Competitors are required to submit four (4) editorial articles published during the 2016 calendar year.
-Entrants must be between the ages of 20 and 25 at the time of publication in order to be eligible for consideration.
+Prize money is $1000 for each class.
+Competitors are required to submit four (4) editorial articles published during the 2017 calendar year.
+Entrants must be between the ages of 20 and 25 as of July 31, 2018, in order to be eligible for consideration.